-Exploring Mallorca by campervan is becoming an increasingly popular and attractive way to visit the island.
+Exploring Mallorca by campervan is becoming an increasingThe Perfect 10-Day Israel Itinerary You Were Looking for (2022)ly popular and attractive way to visit the island.
 Here is a complete guide to RV travel in Mallorca so that you can plan which parts to visit, learn about the rules and regulations for road trippers, and decide how long to spend on the island.

 Traveling by RV means you will be able to discover Mallorca in a totally independent way because the motorhome, campervan, or converted van gives you a lot of freedom and flexibility: if you come across a place where you want to stay longer, you can just modify your route at your own pace.

 Besides, in these pandemic times, traveling by campervan is very appealing, because you can easily maintain social distance.
 In fact, during the summer of 2020, there was a large increase in travelers who opted to discover Mallorca in this way.

 - A brief intro to Mallorca, an island of timeless appeal

 - Best things to see and do in Mallorca

 - Exploring a few Mallorca road trip routes by campervan

 A brief intro to Mallorca, an island of timeless appeal

 As with other big coastal destinations in Spain, international tourism in Mallorca took off in the 70s and grew with each decade.
 The 80s and 90s were the big holiday package years, with visitors buying an organized holiday package in their home country and having everything already arranged for them at their destination.

 In the late 90s and early 00s, low-cost flights began forcing holidaymakers to be more independent and gave them freedom outside the restraints of the package holiday framework.